trueenglishcoder/synthetic_dataset/README.md

 Finally, I record the total number of objects in the scene and the number of visible objects in a CSV file.
 I repeat this process for as many iterations as needed to create my custom dataset.

+The output is .png raw images and .exr masks

 If you toggle system console in blender, you can also see prints of how much time has passed and estimated time to copletion